IgnisLabs/Freighter/README.md

 The Stack
 ---------

-The stack provided is comprehensive, but trying to keep it as small as possible by using alpine linux where we can.
+The stack provided is comprehensive, but we try to keep it as minimal as possible by using Alpine Linux whenever possible.

 - PHP 7.1 FPM ([latest](https://hub.docker.com/_/php/))
 - MySQL 5.7 ([latest](https://hub.docker.com/_/mysql/))